 - Step 1.
 Remove power from the system and eject the CPU module. - Step 2.
-Install the PROM.
+Install the PROM containing the OS-9 ROM image.

 Set EPROM Jumper J21 to short pins 1-2 for 8M Bit setting.

 Some boards may not support 8M Bit EPROMS.
 Check the Motorola documentation that came with your board to verify 8M bit EPROM support.